-The family friendly scene at Makena Beach and Golf Resort is more conducive to s'mores and storytelling around the campfire than shots and skinny dipping at the pool.
+The family-friendly scene at Makena Beach and Golf Resort is more conducive to s'mores and storytelling around the campfire than shots and skinny dipping at the pool.
 The resort is one of the quietest and most secluded on this part of the island while the golden-sand beach and turquoise blue waters set the tropical scene.
-There's a central atrium garden with the required for Hawaii palm trees and Asian inspired koi pond.
-Inside, you'll find a huge lobby with wicker furniture and a traditional canoe outrigger adorned with a mermaid sculpture.
+There's a central atrium garden with the required for Hawaii palm trees and Asian-inspired koi pond.
+Inside, guests will find a huge lobby with wicker furniture and a traditional outrigger canoe adorned with a mermaid sculpture.
 The walls open up onto the interior atrium for fresh breezes.
-The pools are a little disappointing.
-Each is a medium-sized circle and the Jacuzzi is above-ground.

 Just south of Maui's resort-rich Wailea, in more rugged Makena